Sortify-DAT251/DAT251-Sortify/README.md

 ## 🚀 About This Project

-Sortify is a group project in the Dat251 subject at Western Norway University of Applied Sciences, and is developed by Mampenda, Mina, Kaja, Petter, Erik and Morten for the semester project in DAT251 - Modern Software Development Methods.
+Sortify is a group project in the Dat251 subject at Western Norway University of Applied Sciences, and is developed by Erik, Kaja, Mampenda, Mina, Morten and Petter for the semester project in DAT251 - Modern Software Development Methods.

 Sortify is an application designed to make it easier for the user to recycle and dispose of waste.
-It invcludes an interactive map which displays collection points in an easy to read way.
-You can also compete against your friends and family to figure out who among you are better at recycling
+It includes an interactive map which displays collection points in a simple and readable.
+You can also compete against your friends and family to figure out who among you are better at recycling.

 ## 🛠️ Tech Stack